charles19132/calcite/README.md

 > If you want to use a different base distro, use the `--from=` parameter and specify another bootc base image.

 > [!NOTE]
-> If you are building using using RHEL Image Mode, make sure that your host is registered with `subscription-manager` before building.
+> If you are building using RHEL Image Mode, make sure that your host is registered with `subscription-manager` before building.

 ## Deploying